 When you search in Slack, your results will include messages or files that contain any of your keywords.
 For example, let's say you search for a hot potato; you'll get a list of results with these keywords:

-just the word hot
+just the word "hot"

-just the word potato
+just the word "potato"

-- both words
+both words – "hot potato"

-a, an, and, are, as, at, be, but, by, for, if, in, into, is, it, no, not, of, on, or, s, such, t, that, the, their, then, there, these, they, this, to, was, will, with
+Note: The word "a" is ignored by search, along with these other common terms: an, and, are, as, at, be, but, by, for, if, in, into, is, it, no, not, of, on, or, s, such, t, that, the, their, then, there, these, they, this, to, was, will, with.

-Find specific phrases
+Find specific words and phrases

 Note: You can only put the asterisk at the end of a word, and you must use at least three letters.

-The search slash command
+The slash command

 You can start a new search directly from the message box using the /s slash command.
-Simply type /s followed by your search term and press Enter.